Bolt-Dumbo Transformer: Asynchronous Consensus As Fast As the Pipelined BFT: Efficiency Bottleneck of Prior Art and Our Solution in a Nutshell

 We for the first time well abstract the above simple design (which is essentially block-wise pipelining without leader rotation) to highlight the desired properties of the optimistic path of ``hybrid'' asynchronous atomic broadcast.
 In particular, though our formulation is particularly tailored in block-wise setting, it can be slightly tuned to capture the similar prior art such as \cite{cachin05}). }

-{\bf Technical overview.} We briefly overview the ideas of designing an asynchronous fallback and new observations for our new designs.

-{\em Prior technique}.
-In the optimistic case, when messages are delivered within a guessed time parameter $\tau$ and the leader is honest, it is intuitive that we may consider directly deploying a stable leader version of a (partially) synchronous broadcast protocol.
-When sufficient nodes feel the optimistic path is not making fast enough progress (or no progress at all), they could start the pace synchronization to jointly determine how many blocks are deed optimistically outputted so they can sync up to here, and more importantly, this vote shall not rollback too many optimistic blocks; otherwise, the confirmation of optimistic paths would be slowed down.
-For example, if $k$ optimistic blocks could be rolled back at worst, then an optimistic block can be confirmed for sure only after $k$ more blocks output.

-To bound the rollback of optimistic blocks, prior studies let the honest parties sign and broadcast their optimistic paces to the whole network, then each party can wait $n-f$ such pace-signature pairs and take them as input to invoke a MVBA instance, as such all parties would invoke the MVBA instance and a set of $n-f$ valid pace-signature pairs would eventually return to all honest parties.
-Since each signed pace is also attached with a small proof attesting that at least $n-2f$ honest parties deed output its immediately precedent block, so the parties can choose the maximum pace out of the output set of MVBA minus one as the final common pace of optimistic path to sync up, which would simply bound the rollback of optimistic path because the MVBA result contains at least one honestly signed pace that is at most one block later than the tail block of the optimistic path.
+\ignore{ ==== To bound the rollback of optimistic blocks, prior studies let the honest parties sign and broadcast their current ``paces'' in the optimistic path, then each party can wait $n-f$ such pace-signature pairs and take them as input to invoke an MVBA instance.
+A set of $n-f$ valid pace-signature pairs would be chosen by MVBA and returned to all honest parties.
+Since each signed pace is also attached with a small proof attesting that at least $n-2f$ honest parties indeed output its precedent blocks, the parties can choose the maximum pace out of the output set of MVBA minus one as the final common pace of optimistic path to sync up, which would simply bound the rollback of optimistic path because the MVBA result contains at least one honestly signed pace that is at most one block earlier than the latest block outputted by the optimistic path.

 {\em Our methodology}.
 We realize that the above ``pace'' synchronization of using a whole set of $n-f$ pace-signature pairs as MVBA input is unnecessary.
 At the core of the $\sys$ framework, we provide a highly efficient alternative ``pace'' synchronization mechanism as fast as binary agreement.